laget-se/react-gettext-parser/README.md

 # react-gettext-parser

-A gettext utility that extract translatable strings from JSX (and regular JavaScript) and puts them into a .pot file.
+A gettext utility that extracts translatable strings from JSX (and regular JavaScript) and puts them into a .pot file.
 It uses the [babylon](https://github.com/babel/babylon) AST parser.

 It can be used directly in JavaScript, in gulp, [via babel](https://github.com/alexanderwallin/babel-plugin-react-gettext-parser) or as a standalone CLI utility to be used in the terminal or from npm scripts.